Metacello/metacello/docs/MetacelloScriptingAPI.md

   of the packages that are to be loaded into your image are fetched from their respective repositories and stashed in the Monticello `package-cache`.
-If there is an network error during the `fetch` phase, you can execute the load commeand again, and Metacello will not attempt to re-fetch any packages that are already present in the `package-cache`.
+If there is an network error during the `fetch` phase, you can execute the load command again, and Metacello will not attempt to re-fetch any packages that are already present in the `package-cache`.

 ##### load phase